RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Difficulty:** Easy

-### AI Bi-directional Translator for Language, Culture and Sentiments
+### AI Bi-directional Translator for Languages, Cultures and Sentiments
 Create a Rocket.Chat app that will translate messages within a DM channel between two parties communicating in two different languages.
 The app should demostrate not only translation of language, but also account for cultural differences and differences in sentiments.
 The app must leverage modern open source LLMs (Mistral, Llama2, Phi, and so on) in generating the translations.

 **Desired Skills:**